daniellerch/daniellerch.github.io/stegowatch-en.md

 ## How to read these results

 The rating summarizes resistance to detection in the evaluated setting.
-It is computed separately for each domain from the mean detector accuracy across the payloads shown in the charts: within each domain, the highest mean accuracy maps to one red rectangle and the lowest mean accuracy maps to five green rectangles.
-It should not be read as a universal ranking of tools, and it does not imply undetectability.
+For the Aletheia comparison rows, it is computed separately for each domain from the mean detector accuracy across the payloads shown in the charts: within each domain, the highest mean accuracy maps to one red rectangle and the lowest mean accuracy maps to five green rectangles.
+Rows based on Stable Diffusion images follow the protocol reported in their corresponding method notes.
+The rating should not be read as a universal ranking of tools, and it does not imply undetectability.
 Detectability depends on several factors:

 - payload;
 - image source;